EgoAlpha/prompt-course/docs/EvaRelia/evalua.md

 5. better automated human-centred assessment metrics for tasks Development of more robust and meaningful automated assessment metrics
 6. Robustness of inference capabilities Improving the robustness of model inference capabilities is essential to ensure their consistency and reliability across contexts

-## Have LLMs Advanced Enough?A Challenging Problem Solving Benchmark For Large Language Models
+## Have LLMs Advanced Enough?
+A Challenging Problem Solving Benchmark For Large Language Models

 The authors propose the JEEBench dataset for assessing the ability of LLMS to solve complex problems, which is a collection of 450 challenging problems from the IIT JEE-Advanced Exam (an entrance exam in India with an acceptance rate of only 5%).
 450 challenging problems were selected from the IIT JEE-Advanced Exam, including mathematics, physics and chemistry problems, where LLMs need to reason mathematically and logically from deep domain knowledge above.
 The authors evaluated the GPT family of models and the best performer was GPT-4, but even with the use of